UMR CNRS 7253

 en:pfseq

-PFSeq : A photorealistic fisheye sequence to evaluate self-calibration, stereo matching, feature points detection and matching, sky segmentation
+PFSeq : A photorealistic fisheye sequence to evaluate self-calibration, stereo matching, feature points detection and matching, visual odometry, sky segmentation

 Targeted applications: